jf-2020/chess-ai/README.md

 ## Saving the Game

-Every completed game is saved automatically in:
+You may choose whether the game is saved:

+`python -m chess_ai play --save`

+Or from the menu, you'll be prompted:

+`Save game when finished? [y/N]:`

+And saved games go into:

 `games/`

-With file naming following the convention:
+Each file is a standard PGN, with naming convention following:

 `YYYYMMDD_HHMMSS_game.pgn`

-These are standard PGN files compatible with any (universal) chess software.

 ## Replaying a Game